Mykhalskyi/AltusNovaTestTask/reasoning/reasoning.md

 - Mongo DB Atlas
 - Azure Cosmos DB

 Regarding Orders, I recommend to store warehouse data and orders in one database, if it is possible.
-It MUST guarantee ACID in roder to avoid distributed transactions.
+Preferably, RDB solution.
+It MUST guarantee ACID in order to avoid distributed transactions.

 ## Step 4: Application architecture and deployment

 For this scenario I recommend to start with monolith as a solution requires minimum operational complexity and development time.

+Alternatives:

+- Microservices - can be considered when smth of following required: faster deploys required, team growth, unbalanced workload, tech stack differentiation.

+For deployment purpose I recomend to start with AWS Elastic Beanstalk for the same reasons: operational simplicity, minimum DevOps qualification.

+Alternatives:

+- Managed docker environment(AWS ECS, Azure Container Instances) - can be considered for better scalability and cost optimizing, but requires more expertise
+- Serverless(AWS Lambda, Azure Functions) - can be considered for non-predictable on-demand workload

 ### Working with cart